Skip to Content Skip to Homepage

 Collective Visualization with Hillary Mushkin

-The Armory presents Collective Visualization with Hillary Mushkin, a conversation delving into the artist’s practice that offers paths in which artists and scientists can work together in impactful ways.
-Mushkin is joined by Heather Williams and Olivia Chumacero, collaborators in her recent project, Groundwater (2024).
-Groundwater is an artist’s book and installation that seeks to analyze and represent the intricate web of water rights legislation and discriminatory cartography and its effects on Central Valley communities.
+Mushkin leads a conversation delving into her practice that offers paths for artists and scientists to work together in impactful ways.
+Mushkin is joined by Heather Williams and Olivia Chumacero, collaborators in her recent project, Groundwater (2024), an artist’s book and installation analyzing and representing the intricate web of water rights legislation, discriminatory cartography, and their effects on Central Valley communities.
+RSVPs are appreciated.
+RSVP Today

 Back to top